On May 4, 2015, we started up our photovoltaic generator. Here are some numbers and plots for the first month – and what I plan to do next.

 Another explanation for the difference is local ‘focussing’ of radiation by specific configuration of clouds reflecting more radiation into one direction: Consider a cloudless region surrounded by clouds – a hole in the clouds so to speak.
 Then radiation from above might be reflected at the edges of that hole at a very shallow angle, so that at some place in the sunny spot below the power might be higher than if there were no clouds at all.
 Here is another article about this phenomenon.

-A PV expert told me that awareness of this effect made recommendations for sizing the inverter change: From using one with a maximum power about 20% lower than the generator’s power a few years ago (as you hardly ever reach the rated power level with constant radiation) to one with matches the PV peak output better.
+A PV expert told me that awareness of this effect changed best practices for sizing the inverter: From using one with a maximum power about 20% lower than the generator’s power a few years ago (as you hardly ever reach the rated power level with constant radiation) to one with matches the PV peak output better.

 The figures from May 11 and June 5 also show that the total power is distributed more evenly throughout the day as if we would have had a ‘perfect’ roof oriented to the south.
 In the latter case the total energy output in a year would be higher, but we would not be able to consume as much power directly.
 But every kWh we can use immediately is worth 3 times a kWh we have to sell to the utility.

 The next step is to monitor the power we consume in the house with the same time resolution, in order to shift more loads to the sunny hours or to identify some suckers for energy.
 We use more than 7000 kWh per year; more than half of that is the heat pump’s input energy.
-Our remaining usage is below the statistical average in Austria (3700 kWh per 2-person household) as we already did detective work with simpler devices.
+Our remaining usage is below the statistical average in Austria (3700 kWh per 2-person household) as we already did some detective work to discover energy-sucking devices.

 Smart meters are to be rolled out in Austria in the next years, by 2020 95% of utilities’ clients should be equipped with them.
 These devices measure energy consumption in 15-minute intervals; they send the data to the utility daily (which runs a web portal where clients can access their data) but must also have a local interface for real-time logging given to clients on request.
 As a freshly minted owner of a PV generator I got a new ‘smart’ meter by the utility; but this device is just a temporary solution, not connected to the utility’s central system.
 It will be replaced by a meter from another vendor in a few years.
 Actually, in the past years we could read off the old analogue Ferraris meter and submit the number at the utility’s website.
 This new dumb smart meter, in contrast, requires somebody to visit us and read off the stored data once a year again, using its infrared interface.